Xomega-Net/Xomega.Docs/docs/tutorial/3-details/10-context-selection.md

 ### Updating operation structures

-Next we will move the `credit card id` and `credit card approval code` parameters from the `payment info` and `payment update` structures to a new structure `sales order credit card`, and will update both payment structures to use a reference to this new structure instead, as follows.
+Next, we will move the `credit card id` and `credit card approval code` parameters from the `payment info` and `payment update` structures to a new structure `sales order credit card`, and will update both payment structures to use a reference to this new structure instead, as follows.

 ```xml
 <!-- highlight-next-line -->